List of NCIS characters: Dr. Donald "Ducky" Mallard

-Dr. Donald Horatio "Ducky" Mallard, D.H.L. (hon.)
+Dr. Donald Horatio "Ducky" Mallard, DHL (hon.)
 (David McCallum) was the chief medical examiner at NCIS and an old friend of Gibbs.
 He retired from his position as chief medical examiner and became an NCIS historian in season 16.
-His nickname "Ducky," which the NCIS team addresses him as, is a play on his last name Mallard.
-When he was younger he went by "Donnie."
+The NCIS team addresses him by his nickname "Ducky," a play on his last name Mallard; when he was younger he went by "Donnie."
 Mallard is Scottish-born; his cellphone's ringtone features bagpipes playing "Scotland the Brave."

-Mallard is a kind but eccentric character who often talks to the deceased ("their bodies tell me a great deal; it helps to reciprocate") and rambles to the living with long personal remembrances or historical accounts.
+Mallard is a kind and eccentric character who often talks to the deceased ("their bodies tell me a great deal; it helps to reciprocate") and rambles to the living with long personal remembrances or historical accounts.
 In "Truth or Consequences," DiNozzo says that "sometimes his head is connected directly to his mouth."
 He calls coworkers by their full first names or by their surnames with an honorific ("Abigail" for Abby Sciuto, "Mr. Palmer" for his assistant Jimmy Palmer, etc.) and Jenny Shepard and Leon Vance by their job title, "Director".
-He has stated that he is not a religious person.
+He has revealed that he is not a religious person.

 Mallard attended Eton College and the University of Edinburgh Medical School and served in the Royal Army Medical Corps, mustering out with the rank of Captain.
 While in the RAMC, he served in the Vietnam War while on an officer-exchange program with the United States military.
 He served in Bosnia during the Yugoslav Wars and in Afghanistan during the Soviet invasion.

 While in Afghanistan, Ducky stumbled on a CIA interrogation program in the Jalozai refugee camp on the Pakistani border, run by Marcin Jerek, aka Mr. Pain, which tortured Afghan refugees for intelligence purposes.
 When Ducky found out about the program through Javid, a young man being tortured by Mr. Pain, he gave Javid and a number of other prisoners a lethal injection of morphine to save them from a slow and painful death.
 When Javid's sister attacked Ducky at a crime scene, the story resurfaced and Ducky was to be investigated by the Afghan government for war crimes.
 However, he was found innocent when he confronted Mr. Pain at the Afghan embassy.
 It was revealed that Mr. Pain knew that Javid was innocent and that the only reason he was torturing him was to break Ducky to stop him giving prisoners morphine injections.
 Pain was then arrested and turned over to the Afghan government for trial.
 However, Ducky claimed that he would not be forgiven for the act by others or by himself.